Information for Councils

 Developing monthly city rosters for Councils ensures sites are limited and rested to provide ongoing sustainability and maintain good relationships with local businesses and associations.

-Currently we are successfully operating rosters for Councils in the wider Auckland, Wellington, Hutt, Hamilton, Waikato and Christchurch areas.
+Currently we are successfully operating rosters for Councils in the wider Auckland, Wellington, the Hutt, Hamilton, Waikato and Christchurch areas.

 These cities have been assessed to make sure that we are managing fundraising to ensure sustainability and prevent any further growth beyond what is an acceptable level for each city.